Worldwide employment by U.S. multinational enterprises (MNEs) increased 1.1 percent to 43.3 million workers in 2021 from 42.9 million workers in 2020.

 Other highlights of the statistics on the activities of U.S. multinational enterprises in 2021:

-Worldwide current-dollar value added of U.S. MNEs increased 25.4 percent to $6.6 trillion.
-Value added by U.S. parents, a measure of their direct contribution to U.S. gross domestic product, increased 27.7 percent to $5.1 trillion (table 1).
-U.S parents accounted for 24.4 percent of total U.S. private-industry value added, up from 21.3 percent in 2020.
-Majority-owned foreign affiliate value added increased 18.6 percent to $1.6 trillion (chart 2).
-Value added by majority-owned foreign affiliates was largest in the United Kingdom, Canada, and Ireland (table 3).
+- Worldwide current-dollar value added of U.S. MNEs increased 25.4 percent to $6.6 trillion.
+Value added by U.S. parents, a measure of their direct contribution to U.S. gross domestic product, increased 27.7 percent to $5.1 trillion, representing 24.4 percent of total U.S. private-industry value added.

-Worldwide expenditures for property, plant, and equipment of U.S. MNEs increased 7.2 percent to $917.4 billion.
-Expenditures by U.S. parents accounted for $728.8 billion (table 1), and expenditures by majority-owned foreign affiliates accounted for $188.6 billion (chart 2).
+- Worldwide expenditures for property, plant, and equipment of U.S. MNEs increased 7.2 percent to $917.4 billion.